AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 1. The Manager nominates some courses to their team members.
 You get a notification with an option to accept or reject the course/learning program.
 When learners accept nomination, they are enrolled to the course/learning program.
 1. Learners can directly enroll themselves to a course/learning program:

-   1. If the course/Learning program is of self-enroll type, then the learner gets enrolled immediately.
+   * If the course/Learning program is of self-enroll type, then the learner gets enrolled immediately.
-   1. If the course/Learning program is of manager approved type, then the learner moves into **approval pending** state.
-After manager’s approval, the learner is enrolled for the course.
+   * If the course/Learning program is of manager approved type, then the learner moves into **approval pending** state.
+After manager's approval, the learner is enrolled for the course.
-   1. If learners enroll to an already wait listed course (in case of class room), then they have to wait until someone drops out of the course or till admin approves them for the course.
+   * If learners enroll to an already wait listed course (in case of class room), then they have to wait until someone drops out of the course or till admin approves them for the course.

 Learners can enroll themselves to a wide list of courses based on their choice.
 Courses tab displays all your enrolled/assigned courses.